 An ISA, or Individual Savings Account, is a savings account that you never pay any tax on.
 It does come with one restriction, which is the amount of money you can save or invest in an ISA in a single tax year – also known as your annual ISA allowance.
-Currently for the 2019/2020 tax year this allowance is £20,000.
+For the current tax year this allowance is £20,000.

 It helps to think of an ISA as a protective box: the things you put inside are protected from tax and there are two basic types of ISA to choose from – Cash ISAs and Stocks & Shares ISAs.

 Cash ISAs are more like an ordinary savings account: you pay cash in and it earns interest, tax free.

 The ISA for investments is called a Stocks and Shares ISA: rather than simply saving, you are investing in things like stocks and shares, bonds, gilts or commercial properties to help your savings grow over time and any interest or returns you get are tax free.

 Stocks and Shares ISAs may have the potential for quicker or greater growth, but because they are based on the stock market there’s always a risk the amount of money in your ISA could go down as well as up.